Client, Kiko (Chimpanzee)

 In photos, Kiko can be seen with a steel chain and padlock around his neck, which the Prestis appear to use as a leash.

-CURRENT STATUS: Planning for appeal of appellate court decision to New York Court of Appeals
+CURRENT STATUS: Filed motion for permission to appeal First Department decision to New York Court of Appeals

 A timeline of Kiko’s case: